Fix FaceTime Reaction Effects not working on iOS 17 on Any iPhone

 Solution#4.
 Update your iPhone

 FaceTime reaction gesture is only available on iOS 17.
 But if you are running an iPhone on an older iOS version, you won’t be able to use FaceTime gestures on your iPhone.
 Thus, make sure your device is updated to the latest iOS version.
-To update your flagship, go to Settings > General > Software Update > now let your iPhone load new update > if available, tap on Download and Install.

 Solution#5.
-Choose a reaction in Video Effect
+Choose a reaction in the Video Effect

 Now, ensure that you selected and enabled Reaction in video effects.
 This option is in the Control Center while you’re attending the FaceTime call; many users often ignore it.
 So, ensure this feature is enabled on your iPhone running the latest iOS version.
-For this, swipe down from the top right corner of iPhone screen to access the control center.
+For this, swipe down from the top right corner of the iPhone screen to access the control center.

 After this, hit on the Video Effects > Reactions.
-Note that the Video Effects in control center will only appear while attaining the FaceTime call.
+Note that the Video Effects in the control center will only appear while attaining the FaceTime call.
 So make sure to turn on the feature during the FaceTime call.
 And once you’ve opted the Reactions, you can use the gestures in FaceTime calls.

 Solution#6.
 Ensure you have a compatible iPhone